eisopux/checker-framework-vscode/README.md

 To set up and build from the command line, perform the following steps:
 1. Go to Node.Js (https://nodejs.org/en/) and install the newest Node.js program specific to your operating system (OS).
 2. Go to Git (https://git-scm.com/downloads) and install a Git program specific to your OS.
-3. Install dependencies using `yarn install`.
+3. Open command prompt(CMD) (run as administrator)Install dependencies using `yarn install`.
-4. Open command prompt (run as administrator) and `core pack enable`.
-5. Open command prompt (run as a user) initiate `git` and make a new directory `mkdir`.
-6. Change the directory to the new directory `cd`.
+4. In CMD (admin) `corepack enable`.
+5. CMD (user) create a working directory and change into it.
-7. In the new directory `git clone` web URL specific to your branch.
+7. In the new directory `git clone https://github.com/eisopux/checker-framework-vscode.git` (adapt to the web URL specific to your branch).
-8. Run `yarn global add vsce`.
+8. Change into 'cd' 'checker-framework-vscode' Run `yarn global add vsce`.
-9. In the root of the project, run `vsce package` to generate a `.vsix` file
+9. In the same directory, run `vsce package` to generate a `.vsix` file
 10. Run `code --install-extension my-extension-0.0.1.vsix`, replacing `my-extension-0.0.1.vsix` with the created `.vsix` file.

 Under `View -> Extensions` in VS Code check that the 'checker-framework-language-server' is installed.